• Skip to primary navigation

 • Pour the liquid ingredients over the dry ingredients in the mixer bowl, and mix them on low until the batter is liquid, glossy, and without lumps.

-• Transfer the batter to a measuring cup (or a bowl) that has a spout, and pour it into each of the liners until they are evenly filled to about ¾ the height of the liner.
+• Pour it into each of the liners until they are evenly filled to about ¾ the height of the liner.
+Don't overfill them because we don't want too much of a muffin top!

 • Bake the cupcakes for about 12–15 minutes or until a cake tester inserted in the middle of a cupcake comes out completely clean.
 The cakes should spring back when tapped lightly.